 Surgical Tech: Educational Requirements for Being a Surgical Technician

 Surgical technicians are medical professionals who assist surgeons during an operation.
-Students interested in becoming a surgical tech need to complete an educational program that offers both coursework and a clinical experience.
+Students interested in becoming a surgical tech need to complete an educational program that offers both coursework and clinical experience.
+Such programs lead to the award of a certificate, diploma or associate's degree.
+Although states do not require surgical technologists to be certified, those professionals who are credentialed may have greater job opportunities.

 Educational Requirements for a Surgical Tech